Yiling-Huo/yiling-huo.github.io/_posts/2023-04-25-trackloss.md

 <!--excerpt-->

-My method is inspired by the eyetrackingR package.
+My method is inspired by the [eyetrackingR package](http://www.eyetracking-r.com/).

 ## Step 1: Preparation

 Download the <a href="/files/resources/r/remove_trackloss.R" download>R script</a>.

 Prepare your data.
+As a R data frame, your data should at least contain three columns:
+- Participant id
+- Trial number
-As a R data frame, your data should at least contain three columns: participant id, trial number, and a boolean column indexing whether eye gaze was detected on any of the objects in the visual display.
-Like this:
+- Track loss: a binary numeric column indexing whether eye gaze was detected on any of the objects in the visual display.
+0 = no eye gaze on any objects; 1 = eye gaze detected on a object.

 ![sample_data](/images/tutorial_trackloss/data.png)

 ## Step 2: Source the function

 Open your IDE for R. Here, I'm using RStudio.
-Open `remove_trackloss.R`, and press `source`.
+Open `remove_trackloss.R`, and source it by pressing `source`.
+The function should be loaded to your R environment.

 ![source](/images/tutorial_trackloss/source.png)

-The function should be loaded to your R environment.

 ## Step 3: Run the function